Turkey seen as door to Syrian "humanitarian corridor"

 It is unlikely that any corridor would use the gate directly south leading to Latakia, a coastal city with a significant minority of Assad's own Alawite sect.

-To reach the centers where Syria's majority Sunnis are more populous the route for any humanitarian corridor from Turkey's border would almost certainly pass through Aleppo, a largely Sunni and Kurd city.
+To reach the centres where Syria's majority Sunnis are more populous the route for any humanitarian corridor from Turkey's border would almost certainly pass through Aleppo, a largely Sunni and Kurd city.

 Any corridor could then possibly run south down the M5 highway through a series of towns - Hama, Rastan, Homs - whose names have become synonymous with the bloody crackdown on pro-democracy protests.
 These towns are however closer to Lebanon.